yihui/yihui.org/content/en/2017-10-03-xaringan-themes.md

 ![Waiting for volunteers](https://slides.yihui.org/gif/questions.gif)

 P. S. If you really want to kill time, see if you can "reproduce" a Microsoft PowerPoint style with CSS, or LaTeX beamer.
 The latter may be more challenging.
-I'll be waiting for pull requests on Github.
+I'll be waiting for pull requests on GitHub.

 ## Appendix: Technical Instructions for Contributors